Is Batu Caves Worth Visiting or Overrated?

 And most importantly, whether there are tourists or not, it will still remain a temple, and locals will still go there to pray and celebrate their festival.

-So, is Batu Caves worth visiting?
+So, are the Batu Caves worth visiting?

 Well, it depends.